Leave Policy in the Philippines

 Employees in the Philippines are granted three days of bereavement leave when an immediate family member passes away.
 Immediate family members include a spouse, child, parent, grandparent, sibling, or in-laws.

-Hassle-Free Leave Policy Management in Philippines with Gloroots
+Leave Policy Management in the Philippines with Gloroots

 At Gloroots, we recognise managing leave policies, especially when expanding internationally, can be challenging.
 Our platform ensures compliance with Philippine labor laws, tracks leave balances, processes requests, and generates detailed reports.
 Partner with Gloroots to focus on business growth while we handle employee leave administration.
-Contact us to learn how Gloroots can simplify your HR processes and enhance your operations in the Philippines.
+Learn more about the benefits of EOR and contact us to see how Gloroots can support your operations in the Philippines.